SEO Guidelines for Bangalore Startups in 2026

 Local citation building

-List your business on Justdial, Sulekha, IndiaMart, and any Karnataka or Bangalore-specific business directories that are relevant to your category.
-Ensure your name, address, and phone number are identical across every listing — any variation weakens the local trust signal Google uses for Maps rankings.
+List your business on Justdial, Sulekha, IndiaMart, and any Karnataka or Bangalore-specific business directories that are relevant to your category. track your name, address, and phone number are identical across every listing — any variation weakens the local trust signal Google uses for Maps rankings.

 Review acquisition